ybogdanov/node-mutex/README.md

 This project has been archived and will no longer receive maintenance or updates.
 I want to express my gratitude to the entire community for your usage and contributions.

-# Warning
-This lib was written for big full-stack JS project [tactoom.com](http://tactoom.com) in 2011 and still works successfully on production.

-But I want to warn you, this lib is very old and was highly tested only for node 0.4.x (and with other old shit).
-It is also proven by using only in one project, so there's no any guarantees at all.

-I do not suggest you to use it for something vital.

 # Mutex.lock(key, lifetime, callback) / Mutex.free(key, callback)

 ```javascript